Murphydbuffalo/hyp2/README.markdown

 10. `cd ./web`.
 Most of the work you do will be inside this directory.
 The top level directory is mainly for configuration files.
 11. Install and run PostgreSQL: `brew install postgresql` and then `brew services start postgresql`.
 If everything is set up correctly you should be able to run the server with `python manage.py runserver`.
 Congrats!
 If there are issues with your Postgres setup you can investigate by looking at the log file: `tail -n 500 /usr/local/var/log/postgres.log`.
+12. Install and run Redis: `brew install redis` and then `brew services start redis`.
+Redis is the back-end for the job processing tool we use, RQ.
+RQ is very similar to Resque from the Ruby world.
-12. Create the development database: `createdb hyp2`. `createdb` is a command provided by Postgres.
+13. Create the development database: `createdb hyp2`. `createdb` is a command provided by Postgres.
-13. Run the database migrations: `./scripts/migrate`.
-By the way, this `scripts` directory is something I added for convenience.
+14. Run the database migrations: `./helper_scripts/migrate`.
+By the way, this `helper_scripts` directory is something I added for convenience.
 Feel free to make PRs that add new scripts or update existing ones.
-14. Create a superuser for yourself: `./scripts/user`
+15. Create a superuser for yourself: `./helper_scripts/user`
-15. Start the server `./scripts/server`.
+16. Start the app by running `./helper_scripts/app`.
 You should be able to login as the superuser you just created.
+Under the hood this helper script is actually doing three things: starting the Django server, starting an RQ worker process, and watching all of the files in `web/hyp/static/scss` for changes.
+If any of the Sass files changes they'll get compiled to CSS in `web/hyp/static/css`, which is what we actually serve to clients.
-16. Run the tests `./scripts/test`.
+17. Run the tests `./helper_scripts/test`.
 If you see a warning about a `web/staticfiles` directory it's nothing to worry about.
 We include that directory `.gitignore` because it is meant to contain our compiled production static assets.
 You can make the warning go away by running `mkdir ./web/staticfiles`.
-17. Fire up a Python REPL with all of the Hyp code available for import: `./scripts/shell`.
+18. Fire up a Python REPL with all of the Hyp code available for import: `./helper_scripts/shell`.

 If you're on a Linux system things should largely be the same, with some key differences being:
 1. You'll be using something like `apt` to fetch dependencies.